CoEDL/elpis_next/docs/contributing.md

 #### Backend Linting/Formatting

-All of our Python related components of elpiscloud use [black](https://github.com/psf/black) for formatting/linting.
+All of our Python related components of elpis use [black](https://github.com/psf/black) for formatting/linting.

 Within a Poetry folder (`functions` or `services/**`), after you've installed